Interpretability in Deep Time Series Models Demands Semantic Alignment: Impact

 \subsection{Impact for time series: enabled properties}

 Models that satisfy the proposed blueprint enable a set of properties that we argue could be important for a wider adoption of deep time series models in high-stakes domains and scientific domains.
-First, semantically-aligned models support \textbf{actionability}, defined as the ability of humans to intervene on the model and adjust its behavior.
-Concretely, SA makes it possible for users to adjust both model concepts' values and mechanisms' structure as these correspond to variables and dynamical laws that users can understand and evaluate against their knowledge of the target phenomenon at stake.
+First, semantically aligned models are \textbf{actionable}, defined as the possibility for humans to adjust both model variables and mechanisms in view of taking concrete actions (e.g., debugging, decision making).
+This happens naturally as model and user would operate at the same level of abstraction.
 SA further enables \textbf{verifiability}, as aligned representations and propagation mechanisms can be assessed against explicit, domain-relevant properties using formal verification techniques such as model checking \cite{baier2008principles}.
 This contrasts with relying solely on experimentally testable properties, such as predictive accuracy, which are notoriously insufficient to establish reliability in high-stakes applications \cite{sculley2015hidden, amodei2016concrete, rudin2019stop}.
-Furthermore, when aligned concepts correspond to protected attributes or safety-critical states, their influence on predictions can be explicitly traced over time, supporting \textbf{fairness} analysis in sequential decision-making settings \cite{goodman2017european, barocas2020fairness}.
+Furthermore, when aligned concepts correspond to protected attributes or safety-critical states, their influence on predictions can be explicitly traced over time, supporting \textbf{fairness} analysis in sequential decision-making settings \cite{goodman2017european, barocas2023fairness}.
 Moreover, constraining model behavior at the level of stable, domain-relevant concepts rather than raw observations promotes \textbf{robustness} under distribution shift, a central concern in time series applications \cite{ovadia2019can, benidis2022deep}.
-Collectively, these properties establish conditions for \textbf{trustworthiness} here understood as \textbf{warranted trust} \cite{jacovi2021formalizing} in the model's outcomes that follows from the ability of users to understand, assess, and intervene in a model’s behavior rather than from accuracy measures alone \cite{lee2004trust}.
+Collectively, these properties establish conditions for \textbf{trustworthiness} here understood as warranted trust in the model's outcomes~\citep{jacovi2021formalizing, lee2004trust}.